The Complete Guide to Niue on a Budget

 Cruises to Niue

-For a quick visit to Niue, cruises depart from either Auckland (New Zealand), Papeete (Tahiti) or Lautoka (Fiji).
+Niue is on the itinerary of a limited number of South Pacific cruises from New Zealand, Australia and the US.
 Due to the rocky nature of the island, cruise passengers can only disembark at Niue if the weather and the swell are safe enough.
-Learn more about cruising to Niue in The Guide to Taking a Cruise to Niue, as well as money-saving tips in How to Get a Good Deal on a Cruise to Niue.
+Often visits to Niue are cancelled in bad weather.
+Learn more about cruising to Niue in Which Cruises Visit Niue?, as well as money-saving tips in How to Get a Good Deal on a Cruise to Niue.

 Sailing to Niue